-For the latest and upcoming retreats, please go to the Upcoming Events.
+For upcoming retreats information, please go to Upcoming Events

 i.
 Lenten Retreat